What Ski Boot Size Do You Need?

 But precise measurement is not the same as good fitting.

-In fact, sometimes a scan is very precise at measuring the worst-case scenario: the foot fully loaded, flattened, spread out and unsupported.
+Sometimes a scan is very precise at measuring the worst-case scenario: the foot fully loaded, flattened, spread out and unsupported.

 The question is not simply: